Chance-Constrained Multiple-Choice Knapsack Problem: Model, Algorithms, and Applications: Computational Study

 \subsection{Acceleration Performance of Accelerated Monte Carlo}

-The acceleration effect of Accelerated Monte Carlo (AMC) evaluation is validated.
-We randomly selected 10,000 solutions for evaluation, using regular Monte Carlo (MC) and AMC respectively.
-After recording the running time required for each 1000 evaluations, the result is shown in Figure \ref{accelerate}.
+The effectiveness of accelerated Monte Carlo (AMC) evaluation is confirmed through validation.
+We randomly selected 10,000 solutions of LAB-ls1 for assessment, employing both Monte Carlo (MC) and AMC methods.
+We record the runtime required for every 1000 evaluations, and the results are presented in Figure \ref{accelerate}.

-The results show that the time consumed increases essentially linearly as the number of evaluation times increases.
-For different $T_{\max}$ settings, MC takes essentially the same amount of time since the number of simulations needed does not vary with $T_{\max}$, while AMC can obtain better acceleration compared to MC when $T_{\max}$ is small.
-For example, compared with the running time $526.601s$ of MC, AMC takes $458.449s$ to finish the evaluation when $T_{\max}=11$, while the number of fast-filtered solution is 10000.
-When $T_{\max}=23$, it takes AMC about $471.395s$, although the number of pre-fast filtered is 9718.
-As $T_{\max}$ increases, the difficulty of the chance constraint decreases, resulting in the increase of the percentage of feasible solutions in the whole solution space.
-Thus, the number of solutions that can be fast pre-filtered by sequences decreases, which leads to a decrease in the acceleration effect.
-The accelerated mechanism may have a negative impact on the overall efficiency of the evaluation as $T_{\max}$ becomes large.
-When $T_{\max}=27$, AMC and MC take almost the same time, while when $T_{\max}=35$, AMC needs to take $807.435s$ to finish rather than about $500s$ of MC.
-In conclusion, when applying the accelerated mechanism, a pre-assessment of whether the constraints are tight enough is necessary to determine whether the constraints are tight enough.
+Experiment results reveal a nearly linear increase in the consumed time with the growth in the number of evaluation times.
+For various $T_{\max}$ settings, MC exhibits nearly constant time consumption, since the required number of simulations remains consistent across different $T_{\max}$.
+In contrast, AMC demonstrates superior acceleration, particularly with smaller $T_{\max}$.
+For example, compared to the MC's runtime of $526.601s$, AMC completes the evaluation in $458.449s$ when $T_{\max} = 11$, processing a fast-filtered solution count of 10,000.
+At $T_{\max}=23$, AMC takes approximately $471.395s$, with a pre-fast-filtered count of 9,718.
+As $T_{\max}$ increases, the challenge posed by the intensity of chance constraint diminishes, resulting in a higher percentage of feasible solutions in the entire solution space.
+When $T_{\max}=27$, AMC and MC take nearly the same time, while at $T_{\max}=35$, AMC needs $807.435s$, compared to approximately $500s$ for MC.
+The results show that accelerated mechanism may have a negative impact on the overall efficiency when the intensity of chance constraint is low.
+In conclusion, when implementing the accelerated mechanism, it is necessary to pre-assess whether the intensity of chance constraints is high or not.